pratyushpanda91/Vibesy/README.md

 ---

-> 💡 Vibesy is built to make real-time chat feel fun, personalized, and smooth — the way social apps should be.
+> 💡 Vibesy is built to make real-time chat feel fun, personalized and smooth — the way social apps should be.